thomassuedbroecker/node-red-twitter-follower/readme.md

   2. Automate the **authentication** the two step authentication of the Twitter developer API.
   3. **Extract data** from the Twitter follower list and build an own list.

-## 2. Topics of the Node-RED usage
+## 2. Topics related to the Node-RED usage

 The _Twitter-follower-flow_ is an concrete example of following topics ...